 Cultivate - To encourage plant growth by providing enriched growing conditions.

 Genus - Genus, plural form genera, is a rank that families are divided into based on similar characteristics.
 In the case of marijuana plants Cannabis is the genus.
-Species that make up the Cannabis genus are Cannabis indica, Cannabis ruderalis, and Cannabis sativa.
+Species that make up the Cannabis genus are Cannabis indica, Cannabis ruderalis, Cannabis sativa.

 Hybrid - A marijuana hybrid is produced by crossing two genetically different plants.
 A hybrid is bred for specific traits that the breeder desires.

-Marijuana Plant - Cannabis plants that are bred and cultivated to have a high THC content.
-Most cannabis strains grown as marijuana are capable of producing marijuana with an 8%-14% THC content, by weight.
+Marijuana - Cannabis plants that are bred and cultivated to have a high THC content.
+Most strains grown as marijuana are capable of producing marijuana with an 8%-14% THC content, by weight.
 More potent strains can reach 15%, or higher.

-Plant Variety - A plant variety is a legal term that gives plants that posess unique qualities some protection under the law.
+Plant Variety - A plant variety is a legal term that gives plants that possess unique qualities some protection under the law.
 Similar to a copyright.
 In some countries where marijuana is illegal, marijuana strains can't be classified as plant varieties for protection, because they are illegal.

 sp. and spp. - Unknown or undisclosed species may be referred to using the abbreviation sp. (singular) or spp. (plural) in place of the specific species name(s).
 The term Cannabis sp. would mean 1 unknown or undisclosed species from the Cannabis genus.
-The term Cannabis spp. could mean the entire Cannabis genus, or 2 or more unknown or undisclosed species from the Cannabis genus.
+The term Cannabis spp. could mean the entire genus, or 2 or more unknown or undisclosed species from the genus.